Skip to main content

 Paywall

 The Paywall is a simple JavaScript library which can track state and emits events based on ownership of keys to specified locks.
-It can be used to trigger a the Checkout for purchasing keys.
+It can be used to display a Checkout for purchasing keys.

-You can easily add it to any webpage with the following:
+You can also easily add it to any webpage with the following:

 <script>